lostatc/xpct/README.md

 2. Customize the formatting of existing matchers without having to reimplement their logic.

-This crate also aims to provide many useful matchers out of the box.
+This crate aims to provide many useful matchers out of the box.
 Check out the full [list of provided matchers](https://docs.rs/xpct/latest/xpct/docs/matcher_list/index.html).

 ## Docs